Josh-Tang112/Map_Marker_w_Photo/README.md

 ## Installation and How to Use

 Use git clone or download the zip from Github to obtain the code.
-The Jupyter notebook demonstrates how the code works.
-The Python script is the standard routine. <br>
+The Jupyter notebook Marker.ipynb demonstrates how the code works.
+The Python script map_marker.py is the standard routine. <br>
 Before you run the Python script, make sure that you have Python installed, then execute installer.bat to install the dependencies.
 To use the Python script, run
 ~~~
 python3 map_marker.py folder_path_1 folder_path_2 ...